OctopusDeploy/blog/blog/2022-03/how-octopus-complements-your-build-server/index.md

 - [Atlassian Bamboo](https://marketplace.atlassian.com/apps/1217235/octopus-deploy-bamboo-add-on?hosting=server&tab=overview)
 - [Azure Pipelines](https://marketplace.visualstudio.com/items?itemName=octopusdeploy.octopus-deploy-build-release-tasks)

-Not only that, but Octopus easily connects to your deployment targets too.
+Octopus also easily connects to your deployment targets too.
 Whether that’s physical servers, containers, or any of the major cloud providers - Octopus can deploy there.
-We’ve built much of this into Octopus to make it as easy as possible.
-After you’ve defined some environments, set your deployment targets with our simple setup wizards.
+We built much of this into Octopus to make it as easy as possible.
+After you define some environments, set your deployment targets with our simple setup wizards.

 ![Octopus's deployment target wizard, showing the types of targets you can connect to](deployment-targets.png)